 When rates are per 100,000 population they are calculated using population estimates provided by the Florida Legislature, Office of Economic and Demographic Research.
 All age-adjusted rates utilize the Year 2000 Standard Population Proportion.

-Data for 1970-78, 1979-98, and 1999-present are not fully comparable due to changes in coding causes of death.
-Consequently, increases or decreases in 1979 and 1999 may not be due to changes in disease trends but rather coding changes.
 Starting with 2003 deaths, the sum of the deaths from all counties will not equal the total number of resident deaths due to an unknown county of residence on some records.

 MOV - Measure of Variability: Probable range of values resulting from random fluctuations in the number of events.
 Not calculated when numerator is below 5 or denominator is below 20, or count or rate is suppressed.
 The MOV is useful for comparing rates to a goal or standard.
 For example, if the absolute difference between the county rate and the statewide rate is less than the MOV, the county rate is not significantly different from the statewide rate (alpha level = 0.05).
 When the absolute difference between the county rate and the statewide rate is greater than the MOV, the county rate is significantly different from the statewide rate.
 MOV should not be used to determine if the rates of two different counties, or the county rates for two different years, are statistically significantly different.

 Population estimates are not available for persons whose county of residence is unknown.
 Given this, the denominator and associated rate are not available.

 * - Indicates the county rate is statistically significantly different from the statewide rate.